 Even at its beginning, white tea was a popular export to Europe.
 Its conspicuously large buds were some times blended with simple black tea to enhance its visual appeal.
 The First World War halted the export of white tea in 1918.
 Exports resumed briefly in 1926 but only to be stopped again by the escalation to the Second World War.
 White tea finally returned to the Western market in the late 20th century where it has been viewed with renewed curiosity.

 Making Silver Needle

 The sweetest of the white teas, Silver needle is made up of only buds from the tea bush.
-Meticulously separated from the stem, the buds are fanned on to a single layer on a bamboo tray and dried in the sun until 70% of their moisture is removed.
+Meticulously separated from the stem, the buds are fanned on to a single layer on a bamboo tray, for at 36 to 38 hours, and dried in the sun until 85-90% of their moisture is removed.
 The withering process is completed indoors as the tea is roasted over charcoal.
 During the roast, the tea is separated from the charcoal by bamboo trays lined with paper.
 The very low temperature drying of this tea is designed to preserve the white color of its buds.
 Too high of a temperature will make the buds yellow.

 Unlike green tea, white tea is never fired or steamed to kill the enzymatic action that causes oxidation.
 Instead, oxidation of the leaves is prevented by their lack of moisture.
 The withering process is very long and gradual, thus slight oxidation of the leaves (or buds) will naturally occur.
 With this slight amount of oxidation, white tea’s color is typically not as bright or green as you would expect from a green tea.